-De Jong gets only goal as Sevilla beats Rennes
+De Jong gets only goal as Sevilla beats Rennes in Group E

-SEVILLE, Spain (AP) — Luuk de Jong scored the only goal as Sevilla beat Rennes 1-0 for its first win in Group E of the Champions League on Wednesday.
+SEVILLE, Spain (AP) — Luuk de Jong scored the only goal for a dominant Sevilla as the Spanish club defeated Rennes 1-0 for its first win in Group E of the Champions League on Wednesday.

 De Jong struck in the 55th minute with a shot from near the penalty spot after a long cross by Marcos Acuña from the left flank.